rotators/fo2238/README.md

 fo2238
 ======

-The released SDK of FOnline: 2238
+FOnline: 2238 and related tools